NHS

 Easing patient, visitor and staff journeys

 NHS Trusts manage some of the most complicated and important real estate in the UK.
-Historical buildings and new developments are mixed together in campuses; hospitals and specialist health centres spread across districts.
-Millions of time-critical journeys take place each month, with stressed patients, concerned visitors and focused staff needing support to locate the correct ward, department or clinic.
+Historic buildings and new developments are mixed together in campuses; hospitals and specialist health centres spread across districts.
+Millions of time-critical journeys take place each month.
+Stressed patients, concerned visitors and focused staff need support to locate the correct ward, department or clinic.

 Working with multiple NHS Trusts, Applied developed a comprehensive hospital wayfinding system that unifies the communication of navigation information across diverse healthcare estates.
-It tackles the core issues of wayfinding in a hospital environment by ensuring consistency, clarity and accessible design.
+It tackles the core issues of wayfinding in a hospital environment by ensuring consistency, clarity and accessibility.

 client